Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year

 It should be pretty obvious why, poop in the pool means E. coli, C. difficile, Giardia and other bacteria that can make and other bacteria that can make others sick.
 Often when a poop incident happens in a swimming pool the pool must be closed and treated, which means lost revenue and unhappy people.

-What the Pool does to Cloth Diapers
+What the Pool Does to Regular Cloth Diapers (Damage!)

 It’s also important to note that swimming pools have a lot of chlorine in them (remember all that pee).
 This chlorine will ruin the waterproofing on your diaper cover if exposed repeatedly.
 Since many diaper covers cost more than a good swim diaper, wearing a cloth diaper cover in the pool may not even make sense financially.